The War of the Roses (film): Plot

 After Oliver accidentally runs over Barbara's cat and blames her for it, she retaliates by locking him in his private sauna, where he suffers heatstroke.
 Oliver takes his revenge by interrupting a dinner that Barbara is hosting for her clients, humiliating her and urinating on the food; Barbara retaliates by totaling Oliver's prized Morgan +4 sports car.
 During a fight, the pair destroy their furnishings and the antique from their first meeting.
-Though worried, the children leave for college, and the housekeeper Susan quits, leaving Barbara and Oliver alone.
+Though worried, Josh and Carolyn leave for college and the housekeeper Susan quits, leaving Barbara and Oliver alone.

-Barbara invites Oliver to dinner to talk, but he still refuses to accept that she no longer loves him, leading Barbara to falsely claim she made their dinner from Oliver's beloved dog.
-The pair start fighting again, and Barbara retreats to the attic to loosen restraints on the hallway chandelier, intending to drop it on Oliver while he boards up the house to trap them both inside.
+Barbara invites Oliver to dinner to talk but he still refuses to accept that she no longer loves him, leading Barbara to falsely claim she made their dinner from Oliver's beloved dog Bennie.
+The pair start fighting again and Barbara retreats to the attic to loosen restraints on the hallway chandelier, intending to drop it on Oliver while he boards up the house to trap them both inside.
 Susan returns to collect her last paycheck only to find a manic Oliver and Barbara at each other's throats; she contacts Gavin for help.

 By the time Gavin arrives, Oliver's and Barbara's quarrel has culminated in the pair hanging from the chandelier, where Oliver admits that, despite their hardships, he always loved Barbara; she does not respond.
 The chandelier cable fails, sending Barbara and Oliver crashing to the floor.
-With their final breaths, Oliver reaches out to touch Barbara's shoulder, but she pushes his hand away.
+With their final breaths, Oliver reaches out to touch Barbara's shoulder but she pushes his hand away.

 Gavin, having recounted their tale to his client, gives him two options: proceed with divorcing his wife—being as generous as possible so it is resolved quickly—and rebuild his life, or go home and remind himself why he fell in love with her.
 The client leaves.
 Gavin, changed by his experience with the Roses, calls his wife to tell her he loves her and is on his way home.

+Production

+It was first announced in October 1985 that 20th Century Fox had optioned Warren Adler's 1981 novel to be made into a film.
+Later on, Polly Platt brought the film to the attention of James L. Brooks after the Fox deal expired.
+Brooks met with Danny DeVito to direct, before DeVito had made his directorial debut with Throw Momma from the Train (1987), which continued through that film's production.
+Due to DeVito's longtime friendship with Michael Douglas, as well as their work with Kathleen Turner on Romancing the Stone (1984) and its sequel, The Jewel of the Nile (1985), DeVito cast the pair in Roses.
+Principle photography began in Los Angeles on March 21, 1989 and moved to Coupeville, Washington a month later.
+Filming lasted through July 25.